Access to collections:

 Gibson Collection of Burns and Burnsiana

-The Gibson Collection is the largest collection of material relating to Robert Burns outside of Scotland.
-Amassed by Andrew Gibson, a Governor of the Linen Hall, it was bought for the city of Belfast in 1901, and donated to the Library.
-The collection includes items donated by Burns’s great-grand daughter Eliza Everitt, and contains the first printing of Burns in Belfast (1789, James Magee), and copies of his own books.
+The Gibson Collection is one of the largest collections of material relating to Robert Burns outside of Scotland.
+Amassed by Andrew Gibson, a Governor of the Linen Hall, it was bought for the city of Belfast in 1901, and placed in the Library.
+The collection includes items donated by Burns’s grand daughter Eliza Everitt, and contains the first printing of Burns in Belfast (1787, James Magee), and copies of his own books.

 Northern Ireland Political Collection